 Make the dressing

-- Cut the pork teriyaki into thin strips.
+- Cut the chicken teriyaki into thin strips.

 - Peel the cucumber.
 Split vertically and scoop out the seeds.
 Cut the cucumber into matchsticks.